Last Updated: August 2026

 Hemp-derived cannabinoid policy in Arkansas shifted sharply in 2025.
 On June 24, 2025, the U.S. Court of Appeals for the Eighth Circuit reversed a lower-court injunction and greenlit statewide enforcement of Arkansas Act 629 of 2023—legislation that outlaws delta-8 THC, delta-10 THC, and other intoxicating cannabinoids derived from hemp.
 The ruling triggered intensified regulatory action, significant exposure for retailers, and new questions about what products remain legal in the Natural State.

 This guide breaks down what is now prohibited, what remains permissible, regulatory timelines, compliance expectations, and the enforcement posture since Act 629's full implementation.
-It also covers how the 2022 Eighth Circuit decision in AK Futures v.
+It also covers how the 2022 Ninth Circuit decision in AK Futures v.
 Boyd Street Distro, once cited as protective of delta-8, has been effectively superseded in Arkansas by Act 629 and the 2025 ruling.

 Act 629, codified at Ark.
 Code Ann. § 20-56-401 et seq., was first enacted in 2023 to address the proliferation of intoxicating hemp products.
 Legal challenges from hemp distributors delayed implementation until the Eighth Circuit's June 24, 2025 ruling in Bio Gen LLC v.
 Sanders, No. 23-3237, vacated the preliminary injunction.
 State and local authorities can now enforce the ban statewide, and the federal preemption arguments under the 2018 Farm Bill were rejected on the merits (Arkansas Times, Aug 2025).